What are your office and recycle drop off hours?

 When are branches and limbs collected in the City of Menasha?

-Public Works crews will chip branches and limbs over 12" in length curbside the first full week of each month throughout the calendar year.
+Public Works crews will chip branches and limbs over 12" in length curbside each month throughout the calendar year.
 Please see the calendar for the designated week each month for pick up on your regular refuse collection day.
-Our week begins on Monday and holidays do not change the collection week.
-Residents may also haul branches and other yardwaste to the drop-off site at the Public Works Facility or contract with the Public Works Department or a private company for disposal.
+Residents may also haul branches and other yard waste to the drop-off site at the Public Works Facility or contract with a private company for disposal.
 Please remember the following instructions for curbside branch and limb placement:

 - Place branches and limbs loose at the curb, not bundled.